sutta » kn » dhp » Khuddakanikāya

 Sajjukhīraṁva muccati;

-does not spoil quickly like milk.
+does not curdle quickly like milk.

 it is not released suddenly like milk;